The-XiaoBai/WS-node/README.md

 # WS-node

+## Description

-A simple Web Services registration and management center, using the MIT license.
+WS-Node is a lightweight Web services registration and management system built using node.js

+## License

+The code is distributed under the [MIT license](LICENSE).